vuittont60/shardeum-docs/docs/faucet/claim.md

 ## Shardeum Faucet Website

-1. After adding the Shardeum Liberty network to popular wallets such as MetaMask ([guide here](/wallets/MetaMask/add-shardeum-network)), you can claim testnet SHM from Shardeum Liberty faucet.
-The SHM can then be used to deploy smart contracts and build dApps on Liberty.
+1. After adding the Shardeum Sphinx networks to popular wallets such as MetaMask ([guide here](/wallets/MetaMask/add-shardeum-network)), you can claim testnet SHM from the faucet.
+The SHM can then be used to deploy smart contracts and build dApps on Sphinx testnet.

 2. Visit the respective Shardeum faucet website: